cmj/twitter-tools/README.md

-# twitter_scripts
+# twitter-tools
-Collection of tools to scrape twitter.
+Collection of tools to scrape Twitter.